tomasherceg/dotvvm-docs/Pages/how-to-start-upgrade-to-2-0.md

                 },

                 // optional settings
-                after: "xxx",        // you can specify that this handler should be launched after some other handler
+                after: ["xxx"],        // you can specify that this handler should be launched after some other handler
-                before: "xxx"        // you can specify that this handler should be launched before some other handler };
+                before: ["xxx"]        // you can specify that this handler should be launched before some other handler };
         };
     });